Cleudeir/auto_accept/Readme.md

 ### Option 1: Download and Run the Executable

-1. Download the latest release from [Releases](https://github.com/yourusername/dota2-auto-accept/releases) (if published)
+1. Download the latest release from the [Releases](https://github.com/yourusername/dota2-auto-accept/releases) section (if available)
 2. Extract the ZIP file to any location on your computer
-3. Run `auto_accept.bat` to start the application
+3. Run `start.bat` to start the application

 ### Option 2: Install from Source

 1. Clone the repository or download the source code
 2. Right-click on `install.bat` and select "Run as administrator"
    - This script will:
-     - Check if Python is installed (and install Python 3.11.7 if not)
+     - Check if Python is installed (and install Python 3.11+ if not)
      - Install all required Python packages
-     - Create an `auto_accept.bat` file
+     - Create a `start.bat` file
-     - Create a desktop shortcut
+     - Create a desktop shortcut (if applicable)
 3. After installation completes, you can start the application by:
-   - Double-clicking the desktop shortcut "Dota 2 Auto Accept"
+   - Running `start.bat` from the installation folder
-   - Or running `auto_accept.bat` from the installation folder
+   - Or double-clicking any created desktop shortcut

 > **Note**: If the installation encounters issues, you may need to manually install Python 3.9+ from [python.org](https://www.python.org/downloads/) and run `pip install -r src/requirements.txt` in a command prompt.

 ## Usage

-1. Launch the application by running the desktop shortcut or `auto_accept.bat`
+1. Launch the application by running `start.bat` or any created desktop shortcut
 2. The application runs minimized in the system tray by default
    - You can access the main window by clicking on the tray icon
 3. Configure settings as needed: